ZeroSharp/zerosharp.github.com/source/_posts/2013-10-22-three-ways-to-store-a-list-of-currency-codes-in-xaf.markdown

     }
 ```

-Then decorate each property with
+Then decorate each property with a `ModelDefault` attribute to set the `PropertyEditorType`.

 ```c#
 private string _List1Currencies;